By Jason Knight

-Let the jar of buds and oil sit for eight to twelve months.
+Let the jar of buds and oil sit for two to twelve months.
 Stir every few weeks if you get the chance, and make sure the buds stay covered by the oil (exposed buds will mold).
 When you are ready you can strain the oil through a cheesecloth.
 It will have that characteristic sweet cottonwood scent.
 You can now use the oil directly on scrapes, bruises, and minor burns, or turn the oil into a salve.

 Now that you have created cottonwood oil, you can use the following recipe to create your very own medicinal salve.
 The advantages of a salve is that the medicine is turned into an ointment consistency that better adheres to skin and can be carried easily for first aid uses in the field.

 1/4 cup of shaved beeswax

 First, choose a pot or pan that you don't mind dedicating to salve-making, as the medicine will be very difficult to completely remove.
 Heat up your cottonwood oil on the stove on low heat.
 You can even use a double-boiler to further protect the oil from getting too hot, though it is not necessary.
 Once the oil has warmed up, slowly add the thin shavings of beeswax into the pot (a cheese grater can be used to shave a block of beeswax), waiting for shavings to melt before adding more.